 Who is on the evaluation panel?

-The evaluation panel is made up of six members, chosen for their expertise across the economic, environmental and social sectors.
+The evaluation panel is made up of seven members, chosen for their expertise across the economic, environmental and social sectors.
 The panel members are public appointments, selected through an open and fair recruitment process.

 Lucile is a Chartered Surveyor with 30 years of public and private sector experience.
 Prior to retirement she was Principal Property Adviser to the Scottish Government contributing to the Community Empowerment legislation.
 She is a volunteer Director of Drummond Arms Regeneration Ltd (community restoration project), member of Muthill Village Trust and Chair of Strathearn and Strathallan Local Action Partnership which brings services and the community together to tackle local issues and inequalities.

 Gemma is Land Rights and Responsibilities Manager at the Scottish Land Commission, managing a programme that supports key stakeholders across all sectors to strengthen adoption of the Land Rights and Responsibilities Principles.
 Her background is in finance, community led development and community ownership, with experience of community wealth building, governance, and funding for acquisition and development.
 Previously at HIE, she supported delivery of the Scottish Land Fund, helping communities to take ownership of land for community benefit.

 Pete started out with a forestry degree, leading to work in forest management in Inverness.
 Turning a hobby into work, he retrained in outdoor learning, working with youth at risk in Edinburgh, then managing Lochore Meadows Country Park in Fife.
 This overlapped with terms on the Board of Scottish Canoe Association and Sustrans Scotland Advisory Board.
 Until retirement in 2022, he was Head of Visitor Services for Cairngorms National Park Authority.
 Pete now wants to share those experiences to support others caring for the Scottish countryside.